wk275/qbtools-V3/README.md

     - initial bucket name: e.g qbus
     - copy the token provided

-- all above parameters shoudl be copied to the docker-compose.yaml file in the section qbtools
+- copy organization, bucket and token to the specific environment variables in the docker-compose.yaml file under section qbtools

 # Remarks
 ⚠️ wk275/qbtools, wk275/qbmos & wk275/qbusmqtt are not officially supported by Qbus.